yarrow/draft/pre-src/block_parse.md

 item.
 It uses that byte to determine which pattern to use to find the end of the item.
 (Unless the byte is `b'/'`, in which case `scan_from` looks at the next byte, to distinguish block comments from line comments.)

+If it scans a valid section name, the `Ilk` returned is `SectionName`.
+If the item is unterminated, the `Ilk` returned is `Unterminated`, with a string describing the kind of the unterminated item.

 ```rust
 ⟨Private methods⟩≡